 Ingenious as such systems are, they're inefficient compared to the large-scale systems introduced by the French.
-When the water level in the foreground part of the canal rises to a critical height, the floating and balanced gate opens automatically, rising buoyantly and letting water flow downstream, away from the camera.
+This one's empty, but when the water level in the foreground rises to a critical height, the floating and balanced gate opens automatically, rising buoyantly and letting water flow downstream, away from the camera.
 The system is in this way adjusted so that canal offtakes behind the camera receive water before any water is allowed to pass through the gate and to downstream offtakes.

 Everything runs by gravity, even if that requires elevation of semicircular channels.

 The only catch is that farmers don't always want the water, since rainfall is often adequate for their needs.
 Perhaps the farmers would take the water in any case, if it were free, but it is not.
-Here, billing clerks sit before the irrigation records of thousands of farmers.
+Here, billing clerks work with the irrigation records of thousands of farmers.

 Meanwhile, out on the desert fringe, older methods continue.